-We and each of our directors and executive officers and certain holders of 1% or more of our outstanding capital stock, who will collectively own approximately 9,579,067 common shares upon the closing of this offering after giving effect to (i) the conversion of our outstanding convertible notes of \$4,299,383 into an aggregate of 1,928,560 common shares, (ii) the conversion of related party notes payable of \$84,657 into an aggregate of 35,274 common shares pursuant to a settlement and subscription agreement, (iii) the conversion of accounts payable and due to related parties of \$2,762,313 into an aggregate of 1,150,970 common shares, (iv) the issuance of 187,500 common shares to our Chief Executive Officer upon the completion of this offering, and (v) the issuance of 625,000 common shares pursuant to the Strategic Investment Agreement and the License Agreement, 16,370,864 common shares will be outstanding, in each case, assuming an initial public offering price of \$4.00 per share and no exercise of the underwriter's option to purchase additional shares, have agreed, subject to certain exceptions, not to offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any common shares or securities convertible into, exchangeable for, exercisable for, or repayable with common shares, or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our common shares, whether any transaction described above is to be settled by delivery of our common shares or such other securities, in cash or otherwise, for 180 days after the date of this prospectus without first obtaining the written consent of WestPark Capital, Inc. WestPark Capital, Inc. may waive these restrictions as to some or all of the securities subject to these lock-up agreements at any time in their sole discretion.
+We and each of our directors and executive officers and holders of 1% or more of our outstanding capital stock, who will collectively own common shares upon the closing of this offering (based on our shares outstanding as of June 30, 2022 and after giving effect to the conversion of our outstanding convertible notes into an aggregate of common shares, and is based on assumed initial public offering price of \$ share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, in each case immediately prior to the closing of this offering, have agreed, subject to certain exceptions, not to offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any common shares or securities convertible into, exchangeable for, exercisable for, or repayable with common shares, or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our common shares, whether any transaction described above is to be settled by delivery of our common shares or such other securities, in cash or otherwise, for 180 days after the date of this prospectus without first obtaining the written consent of WestPark Capital, Inc. WestPark Capital, Inc. may waive these restrictions as to some or all of the securities subject to these lock-up agreements at any time in their sole discretion.